contactraj-sharma/cyber-attack-control-frameworks/README.md

 ## A Collaborative Approach

-Mapping NIST Special Publication 800-53, or any security control framework, to ATT&CK is a labor intensive and often subjective undertaking.
-Furthermore, due to the large number of security controls in any given framework and the evolving nature of cyber adversaries, these mappings are often error prone and difficult to maintain.
+Mapping NIST Special Publication 800-53, or any security control framework, to ATT&CK is a labor-intensive and often subjective undertaking.
+Furthermore, due to the large number of security controls in any given framework and the evolving nature of cyber adversaries, these mappings are often error-prone and difficult to maintain.
 We recognized that there was not only a need for mappings NIST 800-53, but an opportunity to work collaboratively and advance threat-informed defense with the global community.
 With over 6,300 individual mappings between NIST 800-53 and ATT&CK, we believe that this work will greatly reduce the burden on the community – allowing organizations to focus their limited time and resources on understanding how controls map to threats in their environment.

 ## Repository Contents

 - [Frameworks](/frameworks) — this directory contains the security control frameworks and their mappings to ATT&CK techniques.
 Each security control framework has its own directory of documentation and resources.
 - [Mapping Methodology](/docs/mapping_methodology.md) — a description of the general process used to create the control mappings
-- [Tooling](/docs/tooling.md) — a set of python tools to support the creation of new mappings and the customization of existing mappings
+- [Tooling](/docs/tooling.md) — a set of Python tools to support the creation of new mappings and the customization of existing mappings
 - [Use Cases](/docs/use-cases.md) - use cases for security control framework mappings to ATT&CK
 - [STIX Format](/docs/STIX_format.md) — information regarding the STIX representation of the control frameworks and the mappings to ATT&CK
 - [Visualization](/docs/visualization.md) — this document describes some ways the mappings data can be visualized.